13 Ways to Build a Competitive University Application When You Don’t Know What You Want to Study

 With many lectures now freely available online or as podcasts, it’s never been easier to learn more about a subject.
 Try going to a site or app such as iTunes U and watching a few lectures in different subjects.
 You may find yourself leaning naturally towards certain subjects after you’ve watched a few; these are the subjects you should look at more seriously with a view to possibly studying them at university.
 Then, on your personal statement, you could make a comment such as, “watching a series of online lectures by X University cemented my conviction that this is the right subject for me”.

-6. Take our Broadening Horizons course
+6. Take a summer school course

 7. Enter essay competitions